JaniTomati/JaniTomati.github.io/case_work/week11.md

 Generally, we believe that the initial concept of creating a consultancy does not apply to a Blitzscaling strategy.
 It is about creating a trustworthy relationship to the customer which takes time and resources but will also yield a personal product that will enhance that specific companies business process.
 However, as proprosed above in the bowling alley strategy, we might be able to create a product that caters to a market niche which could be scalable.

+Most of the Blitzscaling growth factors are also reflected in Peter Thiels view on how to create a Monopoly.
+He mentions especially network effects and economies of scale.